Yeshe Norbu is a non-profit organization. Become a member to support and influence

-Please support the centre in any way you can by volunteering or making a donation
+Please support the centre in any way you can by making a donation

-Burnout recovery and prevention from a Buddhist perspective – City retreat with Venerable Lozang Yonten
+Joyous Effort – Burnout prevention and recovery from a Buddhist perspective – City retreat with Ven Yonten

 Very practical course where you learn both the theory and the practice of Mindfulness.
-If you want a mind that is more focused, relaxed, calm and clear this is the course for you.
+Get more focused, relaxed, and calm.

 Become a volunteerWe always need help to make our centre better for you our friends who visit.
 If you have an hour, why not pop in and say hi?